MohamedFarag21/MohamedFarag21.github.io/_pages/about.md

 My journey, spanning diverse disciplines, has profoundly encouraged me to venture into the realms of Deep Learning across various domains.
 This exploration led me to the field of Medicine, which held a special place in my heart during my MSc. thesis.
 Eagerness to learn is a constant driving force in my life.
 I'm always enthusiastic about expanding my horizons, as I believe in the complementary nature of science, where fields, in the end, are connected somehow.

-My research focuses on Applied Deep learning across various domains, with a primary emphasis on computer vision applications in Crop monitoring and Medicine.
+My research focuses on Applied Deep learning across various domains, with a primary emphasis on computer vision applications in Crop monitoring and Medicine. 🥬⚕️💻

-## Main Research Directions
+## **Main Research Directions**

 ### 1. Uncertainty Quantification
 Developing principled, distribution-free methods to measure, interpret, and control predictive uncertainty, with emphasis on reliability under distribution shift and real-world conditions.